Quick Start#

 net.deploy_topo()

-Or you can use provided high-level topology generators:
+Or use the high-level topology generators:

 circuits = OpticalTopo.round_robin(nb_node=8)